marc2332/bliss/doc/docs/config_tango_musst.md

 server: Musst
 ```

-- tango_name: is the Tango Fully Qualified Domain Name (FQDN) in the form *domain/family/member*
+- `tango_name`: is the Tango Fully Qualified Domain Name (FQDN) in the form *domain/family/member*
-- personal_name: this will be the name you will use in the command line to launch the Device Server using
+- `personal_name`: this will be the name you will use in the command line to launch the Device Server using
                 **Wago personal_name**
-- beacon_name: should coresponds to another Beacon object defined in yml that will
+- `beacon_name`: should coresponds to another Beacon object defined in yml that will
                define Wago mapping and host.
                Refer to the documentation for creating the Musst bliss configuration
                [Musst](config_musst.md)